 With 14 hours to enjoy in Etihad A380 Business Class, I watched a number of movies and TV programs on the excellent entertainment unit which has touchscreen controls and a remote.
 I visited the fantastic lounge on a number of occasions, where I chatted with other guests, watched a live football match on the big screen and admired the contents of the beautifully presented bar, while again being waited on like a king.

 The food, on both flights, was excellent, with staff taking your order pre take off, allowing you to relax in privacy and enjoy the Champagne (which they come and pour at your seat) once you’re in the air.
-For my entree onboard the A380 I sampled the Roast pumpkin soup, and for main, I had the Arabic spiced grouper with Egyptian rice and sautéed vegetables.
+For my entree in the Etihad A380 Business Class seat I sampled the Roast pumpkin soup, and for main, I had the Arabic spiced grouper with Egyptian rice and sautéed vegetables.

 The grouper was extraordinary, one of the most delicious seafood dishes I’ve eaten anywhere, paired perfectly with a Louis Jadot Chardonnay.
 Once you’re considerably stuffed of food (and a bottle of Saint-Émilion’s finest), a sumptuous bed and luxurious fleece lined blanket await you, as do a valuable nights rest.